Major Groups > Gilled Mushrooms > Pale-Spored > Marasmius > Marasmius strictipes

 Ecology: Saprobic on leaf litter in hardwood forests; growing alone or gregariously, occasionally in clusters; summer and fall; east of the Mississippi River.

-Gills: Attached to the stem or free from it; close or crowded; whitish, pale yellow, or orangish yellow.
+Gills: Attached to the stem or nearly free from it; close or crowded; whitish, pale yellow, or orangish yellow.

 Flesh: Thin; insubstantial.